Reports of landlords evicting people on home quarantine or leave of absence 'troubling': Iswaran

 SINGAPORE: Communications and Information Minister S Iswaran said on Friday (Jan 31) that the Government has heard "troubling or disturbing stories" of landlords who are evicting people serving their home quarantine or taking leave of absence, as Singapore ramps up on precautionary measures against the spread of the coronavirus here.

-"This is not the kind of response we need," said Mr Iswaran in a press conference, which was also attended by Minister for National Development Lawrence Wong and Immigration and Checkpoints Authority commissioner Marvin Sim.
+"This is not the kind of response we need," said Mr Iswaran in a press conference, which was also attended by Minister for National Development Lawrence Wong, MOH's director of medical services Kenneth Mak and Immigration and Checkpoints Authority commissioner Marvin Sim.

 "We are all in this together.
 Those on quarantine or leave of absence are subject to this for the sake of the wider community so that the rest of us do not run the risk of infection.